 \subsection{Ideal clock signals}

-We start with the simplest case where all clock signals are stable (i.e., $n_{j,k}=0$ in \eqref{eq:clock}) and have the same true period (i.e., $T_j=T$).
-In this case, (\ref{eq:clock}) becomes:
+When all clock signals are stable (i.e., $n_{j,k}=0$ in \eqref{eq:clock}) and have the same true period (i.e., $T_j=T$), then (\ref{eq:clock}) becomes:

 where $k_j$ is the local discrete-time index of the $j$th \ac{UAV}.
-From \eqref{eq:clock:1}, it is clear that the clock signals of \ac{UAV} 1's optical transmitter and of \ac{UAV} 0's optical receiver operate at exactly the same rate.
-Thus, the receiver always takes one sample per bit transmitted and the only source of bit error detection comes from the noise sources discussed in section \ref{sec:syst:channel} and section \ref{sec:binarySeq:optimization}.
+From \eqref{eq:clock:1}, it is clear that the clock signals of the optical transmitter of the \ac{UAV}-1 and of the optical receiver of the \ac{UAV}-0 operate at exactly the same rate.
+Thus, the receiver always takes one sample per bit transmitted, and the only source of bit error detection comes from the noise discussed in section \ref{sec:syst:channel}.

-When $H_{m}=1$, the classifier must accumulate the $L$ consecutive bits correctly detected without error to successfully identify the binary sequence.
-Thus, in this case, the minimum normalized detection time\footnote{Normalized over the duration of clock signal periods.} is $L$, which occurs when the first $L$ bits received present no error.
-For a particular bit error probability $p_b$ (calculated in Appendix \ref{appendix:BitError}), the following probabilities for the identification time $T_d$ hold:
+When $H_{m}=1$, the classifier must accumulate $L$ consecutive errorless bits to identify the binary sequence.
+In this case, the minimum detection time (normalized over $T$) is $L$, which occurs when the first $L$ bits received are errorless.
+Given a bit error probability $p_b$, the following identification time $T_d$ probabilities hold:

-For $Pr(T_d=L+m)$ with $m=1,2,\cdots,L$, it is required that the most recent $L$ bits received are correctly detected and that the $m-L$ bit (counted backwards from the most recent bit) is erroneous.
-This happens with the following probability:
+For $Pr(T_d=L+m)$ with $m=1,\cdots,L$, the most recent $L$ bits received must be errorless and the $m-L$ bit (counted backwards) must be erroneous.
+Therefore, we have:

 For $m\in1,2,\cdots,L-1]$, we have